 - an agreement with an incorporated organisation to administer the harmony grant

 - a letter from that organisation agreeing to administer the funds

-- a copy of the incorporated organisation's certificate of incorporation.
+- a copy of the organisation's certificate of incorporation.

-Organisations that have not met previous acquittal requirements under the harmony grants program cannot apply for funding.
+Organisations that have not met previous acquittal requirements under the Harmony Grants program can't apply for funding.

-You can apply for funding for projects, events and activities that promote cultural diversity or harmony.
+You can apply for funding for projects, events and activities that promote cultural diversity or harmony such as:

 - goods already purchased

 - commercial or business ventures

 - overseas travel

 Your application will be assessed on how well your project shares and celebrates the NT's cultural diversity.